Texas voters say immigration is top issue facing nation

 As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that almost half of Texas voters said the country is on the right track, while half said the country is headed in the wrong direction.

-Here's a snapshot of who voted and why in Texas, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 3,760 voters and 832 nonvoters in the state of Texas — conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in Texas, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 135,000 voters and nonvoters — including 3,711 voters and 827 nonvoters in the state — conducted for The Associated Press by NORC at the University of Chicago.

 TOP ISSUE: IMMIGRATION

 Immigration was at the forefront of Texas voters' minds, with 3 in 10 saying it was the most important issue facing the nation in this year's midterm elections.
-Almost one-fourth said health care was most important and another one-fifth said the economy was most important.
+About one-fifth said health care was most important and another one-fifth said the economy was most important.
 Gun policy and terrorism also were cited as the top issue, though by lesser margins.

-Octavio Rodriguez, 45, a digital business integration manager from Dallas who considers himself neither a Republican nor Democrat, wore a shirt that read "Immigrant" as he went to the polls Tuesday morning.
+Octavio Rodriguez, 45, a digital business integration manager from Dallas, wore a shirt that read "Immigrant" as he went to the polls on Tuesday morning.
 Rodriguez was born in Mexico and his family moved here when he was very young.
 He said he became a U.S. citizen thanks to the immigration reform act signed by President Ronald Reagan.

 He said that the picture being painted of immigration isn't accurate.
 "I think there's a lack of common sense in government overall, and I'm talking about both Republicans and Democrats when I say that," he said.